Martin

 Martin was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Martin's population was found to be more linguistically diverse than most local markets, with 20.9% speaking a language other than English at home as of the latest data.
-Overseas-born residents comprised 34.7%.
-Christianity was the predominant religion in Martin, accounting for 49.5% of its population.
+Martin was found to be more culturally diverse than most local markets, with 20.9% speaking a language other than English at home and 34.7% born overseas.
+Christianity is the predominant religion in Martin, comprising 49.5%.
+Islam is overrepresented compared to Greater Perth, making up 5.1% of Martin's population versus 3.2%.

 Frequently Asked Questions - Diversity